kusumotonorio/factlog/README.md

 ```
 Jerry, watch out for the other cats.

 Thank you, old friends.
 I was able to explain most of the functions of logica with fun.
-Have a good time together with a fun fight.
+Have a good time together with fun fights.
 See you.

 Here is a Prolog definition for the factorial predicate `fact`.
 ```